-Everybody loves to play games: they are engaging, immersive and fun.
+Everybody loves to play games: they are engaging, immersive, and fun.
 Thus, can we make our educational activities just as exciting and rewarding?
-This is “gamification”, that is, the inclusion of elements of game-design in other areas or activities.
+This is “gamification”, that is, the inclusion of elements of game design in other areas or activities.
 Research and observation suggest that gamification provides tremendous benefits when used appropriately.

-It will introduce participants to concepts and models of game design, providing them with the full experience of designing a game (phases of concept, design, prototype, playtest).
-As the game design is a complex activity, it will draw from engineering, informatics, psychology, sociology, history, anthropology, communication science, arts and more to make teachers feel at ease while creating their first game.
+It will introduce participants to concepts and models of game design, providing them with the full experience of designing a game (phases of concept, design, prototype, and playtest).
+As it is a complex activity, it will draw from engineering, informatics, psychology, sociology, history, anthropology, communication science, arts, and more to make teachers feel at ease while creating their first game.

-The course will have a very hands-on approach, combining elements of the theory, group work and discussion with experiential phases in which participants will have an opportunity to design their own games and learn from direct experience.
+The course will have a very hands-on approach, combining elements of the theory, group work, and discussion with experiential phases in which participants will have an opportunity to design their own games and learn from direct experience.

-Participants to the course will learn to:
+Participants in the course will learn to:

 - Distinguish between various kinds of games;